compose-x/ecs_composex/docs/syntax/compose_x/firehose.rst

 ----------------

-You can use ``x-kinesis::<stream-logical-name>`` to update the value for `KinesisStreamSourceConfiguration.KinesisStreamARN`_ This will automatically set the right value for it and
+You can use ``x-kinesis::<stream-logical-name>`` to update the value for `KinesisStreamSourceConfiguration.KinesisStreamARN`_ This will automatically set the right value for it and `DeliveryStreamType`.

 It will grant the corresponding IAM permissions to the IAM Role linked to the Firehose DeliveryStream